 What Can Be Traded?

-If you’re S&P 500 day trading, you’ll be buying and selling the shares of companies, such as Starbucks and Adobe.
+Day traders have access to multiple markets and ways to speculate on price movements.
+If you’re S&P 500 day trading, you’ll be buying and selling the shares of companies, such as Tesla, Facebook or Microsoft.
 In the day trading forex market, you’ll be trading currencies, such as the Euro, U.S dollar and GBP.
-In the futures market, often based on commodities and indexes, you can trade anything from gold to cocoa.

 Index funds frequently occur in financial advice these days, but are slow financial vehicles that make them unsuitable for daily trades.
 They have, however, been shown to be great for long-term investing plans.